Top security official for slain Haitian president arrested by police | Law-Order

 Top security official for slain Haitian president arrested by police

+A top security official of slain Haitian President Jovenel Moise was arrested by police on suspicion of involvement in the assassination plot, his lawyer said on Tuesday, as another aide's apparent account of the event was leaked on social media.

-A top security official of slain Haitian President Jovenel Moise was arrested by police on suspicion of involvement in the assassination plot, his lawyer Reynold Georges told Reuters on Tuesday.
-Presidential Security Coordinator Jean Laguel Civil was arrested on Monday, Georges said, nearly three weeks after Moise was killed on July 7 in the middle of the night at his private residence in Port-au-Prince by a group of more than 20 mostly Colombian mercenaries.
+A top security official of slain Haitian President Jovenel Moise was arrested by police on suspicion of involvement in the assassination plot, his lawyer said on Tuesday, as another aide's apparent account of the event was leaked on social media.
+Presidential Security Coordinator Jean Laguel Civil was arrested on Monday, lawyer Reynold Georges told Reuters, nearly three weeks after Moise was killed on July 7 in the middle of the night at his private residence in Port-au-Prince by a group of more than 20 mostly Colombian mercenaries.

+Civil's arrest followed the earlier detention of another senior member of Moise's security detail, Dimitri Herard.
+On Tuesday, a July 10 memo signed by Herard setting out the events of the assassination night was leaked on social media.
+Reuters could not immediately confirm its authenticity.

+In the three-page document, Herard said he had received a call for help from Moise at 1:39 a.m. on July 7, whereupon he made for the president's residence and ordered reinforcements.
+Herard noted he received word of "many detonations" near Moise's home and advanced on it with other officials.
+Near the entrance they were confronted by men dressed in black who ordered them to retreat, saying they were part of an operation by the U.S. Drug Enforcement Administration (DEA), he added.

 Many questions remain unanswered over who was behind the assassination and how the killers were able to gain access to the president's home.
 Georges told Reuters that Civil is innocent.